VisionLearningGroup/taskcv-2017-public/classification/README.md

 The classification challenge uses synthetic object images rendered from CAD models as the training domain and real object images cropped from the COCO dataset as the validation domain.
+## NEWS!

+We have release the ground truth labels for test domain!
+You can download the ground truth from [GroundTruth](https://raw.githubusercontent.com/VisionLearningGroup/taskcv-2017-public/master/classification/data/image_list.txt)

 ## Downloading Data